eol-uchile/ecommerce/README.rst

 - added webpay payment processor and views
 - added models on extensions/payment
+- changed ReceiptResponseView on ecommerce/extensions/checkout/views to add boleta to template context
 - added template, javascript and emails
 - added commands to extensions/payment